doanvalerie/pokemini-website/docs/future-work.md

 magnetometer was impossible to use in an uncalibrated form.

-It was after attempting the compass module that we then implemented one of our other stretch goals, which was to implement a real-time web map of the Pokemon.
+It was after attempting the compass module that we then implemented one of our other stretch goals, which was to implement a real-time web map of the Pokémon.
-This provided similar functionality of guiding the user to the nearest Pokemon.
+This provided similar functionality of guiding the user to the nearest Pokémon.